pnp/addin-transformation-guidance/articles/From-ACS-to-AAD-apps.md

 ### Automatically registering a new application in Azure AD with PnP PowerShell
 The fastest and easiest way to register an Azure AD application to access SharePoint Online in app-only mode is to rely on [PnP PowerShell](https://pnp.github.io/powershell/).

+>[!NOTE]
+>PnP PowerShell is an open-source solution with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 In fact, there is the [Register-PnPAzureADApp](https://pnp.github.io/powershell/cmdlets/Register-PnPAzureADApp.html) cmdlet, which allows to execute all the registration steps with just one line of code.
 In the following code excerpt you can see a PowerShell script to do so.